Peeragogy/Peeragogy.github.io/sphinx.md

 Virtual Teaching Assistant candidates, who will be coached by alumni, and they have plans to provide peer-based assessment for their online work.
 They are also now actively engaged in taking more control over the collaboration process itself.
+[paragraph]
 On the last day of the semester, a post-finals throwaway day of 30-minute class sessions that administrators put on the calendar to collect Average Daily Attendance money, hardly anyone came to campus.
 But Open Source Learning students were all there.
-They have separated the experience of learning from the temporal, spatial, and cultural constraints of school.
+They had separated the experience of learning from the temporal, spatial, and cultural constraints of school.
 They understand how democracy works: those who participate make the decisions.
 No one knows how this ends, but the outcome of Peeragogical assessment is not a